snowplow-archive/snowplow.github.com/_posts/2015-09-15-improving-snowplows-understanding-of-time.md

 ![cache-solution][cache-solution]

-In other words, this formula lets us use what we know about the event and some simple assumptions to calculate a `derived_tstamp` which is much more robust than anything we have used before!
+In other words, this formula lets us use what we know about the event and some simple assumptions to calculate a `derived_tstamp` which is much more robust than any of our previous timestamps or approaches.

 <h2 id="next-steps">5.
 Next steps</h2>